apache/pulsar/site2/docs/helm-deploy.md

 :::

-The Pulsar Helm chart is designed for production use.
-To use the Pulsar Helm chart in a development environment (such as Minikube), you can disable persistence by including this option in your `helm install` command.
+The Pulsar Helm Chart is designed for production use.
+To use the Pulsar Helm Chart in a development environment (such as Minikube), you can disable persistence by including this option in your `helm install` command.

 ```bash
 --set volumes.persistence=false